zooniverse/aggregation/docs/source/output.rst

 * __marking_summary_header__ - creates the headers for all csv files except for polygon markings
 * __polygon_summary_header__ - creates the headers for polygon markings
 * __marking_detailed_header__ - creates the headers for the detailed files except for polygons
+* __polygon_detailed_header__ - you can probably guess :P

+The above functions have the following parameters in common

+* shape - if not polygon
+* workflow_id - for summary output, need to access labels so you can get understandable column names
+* task_id

 Detailed Markings Output Files
 ******************************